-- Outpatient and office-based mental health and substance-use treatment
+- Outpatient treatment and office-based mental health or substance abuse treatment

-- Active duty, National Guard, and Reserve service members
+- Are active duty, National Guard or Reserve service members and their immediate families

-- Children ages 6-12 can receive face-to-face counseling with a parent present
+- Children 6-12: face to face counseling with a parent present

 How PTSD Affects Veterans

-- Were directly involved in the traumatic event
+- If you were directly involved in the incident

-- Had a strong emotional or physical reaction during the event
+- If you had a strong reaction to the event

-- Have multiple other sources of stress in your life
+- The other stress factors present in your life

 Getting Treatment For PTSD

-- A local VA hospital which you can find through the Veterans Health Administration website.
+- Your local VA (locations can be found through the Veterans Health Administration site)

-- If you or someone you know has thoughts of suicide, please call the Military Crisis Line at 800-273-8255 to connect with mental health support and crisis counseling services.
+- If you or anyone you know is having thoughts of suicide, please call the Military Crisis Line (800-273-8255)

 Here at Rally Point Palm Beach, veterans are able to receive quality substance abuse treatment as well as treatment for mental health issues including PTSD, depression, and anxiety.
 Veterans are a part of our staff, which helps them connect with patients on a deeper level to ultimately achieve their goal of living a better life.
 Contact us today to start your journey to health and happiness.